When is anger a problem?

-Schizophrenia is a mental illness that affects brain function.
-Specifically, it affects thoughts, behaviour, language, and perception.
-A person with schizophrenia has an altered perception of reality, meaning they may have trouble distinguishing between what is real and what is not.
+Schizophrenia is a mental illness, however it is not a single disease with a single cause.
+Specifically, it affects thoughts, behaviour, speech, and perception.
+A person with schizophrenia may experience an altered perception of reality, meaning they may have trouble distinguishing between what is real and what is not.

-Schizophrenia is present in all countries, cultures and genders.
-It affects more than 21 million people worldwide[1] and about 1 in every 100 people in Australia[2].
-It usually develops in teenage years or early adulthood but it can also start later in life.
+Schizophrenia is present in all countries, cultures, and genders.
+It affects around 24 million people worldwide[1] and about 1 in every 100 people in Australia[2].
+It usually develops in teenage years or early adulthood, but it can also start later in life.
 In some rare cases, it can develop in childhood.

 Schizophrenia is thought to affect men and women in equal measure, although it may have an earlier onset in males.

 There is no reliable way to predict exactly how schizophrenia will affect someone’s life.
-The symptoms, severity and effects of the illness can be different between individuals and the effectiveness of any treatment and support can significantly influence their wellbeing.
+The symptoms, severity and effects of the illness can be different between individuals, and the efficacy of any treatment and support can significantly influence their wellbeing.

-About 20 to 30 per cent of people with schizophrenia experience it in the form of a few, brief episodes.[3]
+About 20 to 30 per cent of people with schizophrenia experience it in the form of a few brief episodes.[3]
 For others, it’s an ongoing condition.
-Sometimes it’s a short, single event with an obvious cause, such as a traumatic experiences or substance abuse, and at other times it’s a longer lasting condition with no obvious trigger or cause.

-Schizophrenia tends to initially develop as changes in someone’s thought patterns, emotional responses and behaviour.
-These symptoms may be inconsistent or erratic – they ‘come and go’, but if left untreated can get worse over time.
+Schizophrenia tends to initially develop as changes in someone’s thought patterns, emotional responses, and behaviour.
+These symptoms may be inconsistent or erratic – they ‘come and go’, but if left untreated, they can worsen over time.

 People with schizophrenia may experience two or more of the following symptoms:

 A person experiencing the onset of schizophrenia is likely to withdraw from others.
-They may also feel depressed, anxious, or develop unusual ideas or extreme fears.
+They may also feel depressed and anxious or develop unusual ideas or extreme fears.
 Addressing these early signs is important for early access to treatment.

 Some common early signs include[4]:

 People with schizophrenia tend to have a shorter lifespan than the general population.
-One reason is that they are at greater risk of experiencing health problems such as heart disease, high blood pressure, diabetes or weight gain.[5]
-The fact that one in two people living with schizophrenia do not receive care for the condition[6] is also a likely contributing factor.
+One reason is that they are at greater risk of experiencing health problems such as cardiovascular disease and high blood pressure.[5]
+WHO also reports that worldwide, two in three people living with schizophrenia do not receive care for the condition.[6]

 Functional decline

-People with schizophrenia can find working, keeping up social contact and organising daily activities a challenge.
-The risk of unemployment or even being able to live independently increases with the severity of the illness.
+People with schizophrenia can find working, keeping up social contact, and organising daily activities a challenge.
+The risk of unemployment or not being able to live independently increases with the severity of the illness.

 Stigma and social isolation